NoFlak/Helloworld/README.md

-- 👋 Hi, I’m @NoFlak
+- 👋 Hi, I’m Brent, current lvl newb adjacent
 - 👀 I’m interested in learning the best practices in building secure projects, and scripting IT tools for daily tasks and network monitoring
-- 🌱 I’m currently learning computer security and network administration (Net+,Sec+,CCNA) and am looking to expand
+- 🌱 I’m currently learning computer security and network administration (Net+,Sec+,CCNA) and am looking to expand in the areas of: directory, firewall, programming faults (i.e. sql injection and worse more current in 'the wild' issues)
-- 💞️ I’m looking to collaborate on Bash, Python, router OS, linux tools, and PowerShell scripts
+- 💞️ I’m looking to collaborate on Bash, Python, Security related projects, router OS, linux tools, and PowerShell scripts
-- 📫 How to reach me Discord:noFlak#6420
+- 📫 How to reach me Discord:noflak, or dm here on Github